SecretFoundation/docs/docs/cli/secretcli.md

 ### Fees & Gas

-Each transaction may either supply fees or gas prices, but not both.
+Each transaction supplies fees or gas prices, but never both.

-Validator's have a minimum gas price (multi-denom) configuration and they use this value when when determining if they should include the transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.
-Note, your transaction must supply fees that are greater than or equal to **any** of the denominations the validator requires.
+Validator's have a minimum gas price (multi-denom) configuration used to determin if they should include a transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.

-**Note**: With such a mechanism in place, validators may start to prioritize txs by `gasPrice` in the mempool, so providing higher fees or gas prices may yield higher tx priority.
+**Note**: Transactions must supply fees greater than or equal to **any** fees set by validators.
+Validators may start to prioritize txs by `gasPrice` in the mempool, increaseing tx priority based on fees or gas prices.

 e.g.